Our mission

 Environmental, social, and economic are the three types of business sustainability.
 They are also referred to as the triple bottom line.
 Some of them are as follows:

-- Social sustainability: This focuses on the well-being of the people attached to the business such as customers, stakeholders, surrounding community, employees, or investors.
-Companies should adopt fair labour practices, take care of employee well-being, and develop responsible supply chain partnerships.
+• Social sustainability: This focuses on the well-being of the people attached to the business such as customers, stakeholders, surrounding community, employees, or investors.
+Social sustainability relates to how organisations consider the well-being of people connected to the business, such as employees, customers, stakeholders, or the surrounding community.
+This can involve approaches that support fair treatment, healthy working environments, and responsible supply-chain relationships.

-- Economic sustainability: With an emphasis on long-term corporate profitability, this covers matters like risk management, corporate governance, regulatory compliance, moral business conduct, and accounting transparency.
+• Economic sustainability: With an emphasis on long-term corporate profitability, may include topics such as risk management, corporate governance, and how organisations approach compliance-related activities.

 What are some sustainability issues?

 Companies are recognising their responsibility and addressing complex sustainability problems.
 They are realising that businesses have a dependency on properly functioning environmental and social systems.
-Here are some sustainability issues that the companies should focus on:
+Here are some sustainability issues that the companies may wish to focus on:

-- Depletion of natural resources: Companies should mindfully use natural resources like water.
+• Depletion of natural resources: Companies may choose to mindfully use natural resources like water.
 Office premises use a lot of water.
-A rainwater harvesting system and a water recycling system should be installed to reduce the wastage of water.
+A rainwater harvesting system and a water recycling system may be installed to reduce the wastage of water.

 Why is sustainability important in business?